parliamentarian-ssiitk/IIT-Kanpur-Constitution/CONSTITUTION.md

     2. Clubs and hobby groups in the fields of science and technology shall be part of the Science and Technology Council.
     3. The General Secretary, Science and Technology shall be the Chairperson of the Science and Technology Council and shall supervise the Council’s activities.
     4. The Council shall consist of all members nominated by the General Secretary, the Coordinators of the clubs/hobby groups of the Council, the President or his/her nominee, Finance Convener (ex-officio), the member of the Finance Committee associated with Techkriti (ex-officio) and the Festival Coordinator, Techkriti (ex-officio).
+11. Academics and Career Council
+	1. The Academics and Career Council shall organize and promote activities in the fields of the academics and career development.
+	2. Wings, Clubs and hobby groups in the fields of academics and career development shall be part of the Academics and Career Council.
+	3. The UG Incharge and PG Incharge shall be the Joint Secretaries of the Academics and Career Council and shall supervise the Council's activiities.
+	4. The Council shall consist of all members nominated by the UG and PG Incharge, the Coordinators and Managers associated with the wings/clubs/hobby groups of the Council, the President or his/her nominee, the Finance Convener (ex-officio), and all Student's Senate nominees to Academic Committees.
 11. Clubs and Hobby groups that do not belong in any council shall be supervised by the President.
 In such a scenario, all duties pertaining to clubs and hobby groups carried out by General Secretaries shall be carried out by the President for those particular clubs or hobby groups.
-12. The President and General Secretaries shall recommend to the Senate for ratification the names of the students who shall be appointed to various positions of responsibility in their respective councils.
+12. The Executives shall recommend to the Senate for ratification the names of the students who shall be appointed to various positions of responsibility in their respective councils.
 The eligibility criteria and details of the positions of responsibility shall be maintained in an Appendix to this Constitution.
 13. The Senate may reject any name that it deems unfit for holding that position.
-14. At most five of the names recommended by the President/General Secretary for inclusion in their respective council may be Senators.
+14. At most five of the names recommended by the Executives for inclusion in their respective council may be Senators.
 15. There shall be Cells which operate independent of any council and carry out activities that serve a diversified cause.
 16. Cells shall be headed by one or more Overall Coordinators appointed by the Senate at the recommendation of the Nominations Committee.
 Overall Coordinator(s) shall recommend to the Senate for ratification the names of the students who shall be appointed to various positions of responsibility in their respective cell.
 17. Whenever asked, the Overall Coordinator(s) shall report to the Senate and be answerable for the activities carried out by their cell.
 The Overall Coordinator(s) shall further present an Annual report of the cell before the handing-over session of the Senate.
 18. A cell may have Faculty members as Advisors who may counsel and assist the cell in its working.
 19. Cells shall receive funding from the Annual Gymkhana Budget.
-20. A list of all cells, clubs and hobby groups shall be maintained as an Appendix to this Constitution.
+20. A list of all cells, clubs, wings and hobby groups shall be maintained as an Appendix to this Constitution.
 21. The Gymkhana may also have associations of students, identified as Teams, which participate in an external competition.
 22. Teams shall be approved by the Senate on the recommendation of an Executive only if they have a validated source of funds.
 They shall not be allowed to use any funds from the Gymkhana.
 23. Teams shall not be a part of any other entity under the Gymkhana and shall be headed by one or more Captains appointed by the Senate.